nikanikachan/Proof_of_Authority_Blockchain/README.md

 ### Troubleshooting

  If you want to restart your nodes.
-Do not forget to run the following code first:
+Do not forget to run the following code first before starting your mining.

 ```
     // Remove nodes